-- If you already are a DAR rider, please contact (805) 845-8425 and provide them with your CenCal Id number.
+- If you already are a DAR passenger, please contact the Program Coordinator at (805) 692-6923 and provide them with your CenCal Id number.
 Upon verification of your number and receipt of a prescription, you will become eligible.

 What is a prescription?

-A prescription is a note written by your primary doctor (typically on prescription paper) clearly stating that you are indeed under their care and that you require transportation to doctors’ appointments.
+A prescription is a note written by your primary doctor (typically on prescription paper) explaining what medical conditions prevent you from using public/private transportation and that you require transportation to doctors’ appointments.

 The prescription must be updated every 6 months by your primary doctor.
 It is your responsibility to have that prescription sent to use before the 6 months expires.
 Failing to do so may result in a temporary hold of your transportation services.

 In an effort to provide greater access to lifeline services for those who have no other transportation options, Easy Lift Transportation is proud to introduce a new pilot program for same day rides, Dial-A-Ride Direct.